Yandex Cloud

 yc compute image list --folder-id standard-images

-To access the VMs over SSH, generate an SSH key pair and include the public key to the VM in the ssh-keys
+To access the VMs over SSH, generate an SSH key pair and communicate the public key to the VM in the ssh-keys parameter of the metadata section.

 Resource configurations are specified immediately after the provider's configuration: